rayeshman/PyRSS-Reader/README.md

 PyRSS Reader, is an RSS reader written in python 3 (with GTK+ , Webkit and feedparser)

-IMPORTANT NOTE: This project is not mine, @rayeshman transfered this to me!

 Version
 ---------------
 0.0.1

 Requirements
 ---------------
-You should have Gtk for python 3 if you dont install it!
+You should have Gtk for python 3 if you didn't install it!
 And for feedparser you can install it with pip-python3.

 Get the code